k2view-academy/K2View-Academy/academy/Training_Level_1/99_Broadway/06_broadway_flow_adding_loops_and_conditions.md

   - Else => Do something else.

-  Read [Broadway Flow - Stages](/articles/99_Broadway/19_broadway_flow_stages.md) to learn about spliting or merging the Stages in a flow and about adding conditions to a Stage.
+  Read [Broadway Flow - Stages](/articles/99_Broadway/19_broadway_flow_stages.md) to learn about spliting or merging the Stages of a flow and about adding conditions to a Stage.

   Please continue to the next exercise to enhance your first Broadway flow and add a condition to it.